00,00€

 Breaking the glass ceiling

-With approximately 38% women comprising the total workforce, but only 30% of these women in leadership positions, Fnac Darty is strongly committed to strengthening its action to achieve greater gender diversity, particularly in hierarchical positions.
-To achieve this, an internal network dedicated to equality has been created, with the aim of helping women reach leadership positions, through training and awareness-raising for all managers.
-Fnac Darty is ranked 47 out of 120 in the Palmarès de la féminisation des instances dirigeantes des entreprises du SBF 120, a ranking of the top 120 French listed companies in terms of the proportion of women in executive bodies (+15 places compared to 2021).
+With approximately 38% women comprising the total workforce, but with only 30% of these women in leadership positions, Fnac Darty is strongly committed to strengthening its action to achieve greater gender diversity, particularly in hierarchical positions.
+In order to achieve this, an internal network dedicated to equality, “ExAequo”, was created in 2021, with a view to supporting women in leadership through training and awareness-raising for all managers.
+It had more than 220 members, both men and women, at the end of 2023.

 Credit: Nascimento/REA